eagle-io/docs/source/topics/device_configuration/ott_netdl/index.rst

 FTP Path
     Leave blank

-2. Create a new *Transmission* and configure *Server 1* to use the Server item created in the previous step.
-Specify the data transmission cycle for frequency of uploads.
+2. Create a new *Transmission* (Transmission Internet) and configure the *Server 1* option to use the Server item created in the previous step.
+Navigate to the *Data Transmission* tab and specify the data transmission cycle for frequency of uploads.
 Set the *Data format* to *Custom-built* with no compression.

 .. only:: not latex